awsdocs/aws-transfer-user-guide/doc_source/security-policies.md

 ## TransferSecurityPolicy\-2020\-06<a name="security-policy-transfer-2020-06"></a>

 The following shows the TransferSecurityPolicy\-2020\-06 security policy\.
-This security policy contains all supported, but non\-deprecated cryptographic algorithms\.
 This is the default security policy for non\-FIPS enabled server endpoints\.

 ```
 {